 We focus on bond flows for a plethora of reasons.
-They are more fickle than equity flows are and more so than foreign direct investment (FDI) is.
-Bond flows are more responsive to changes in monetary policy stances (Ramos-Francia et al. 2017), a feature we in which are interested.
-Centrally, government bond prices are fundamental for financial asset prices in an economy, particularly so in EMEs.
-Accordingly, they should also be of interest for financial stability reasons.
+They are fickler than equity flows are and more than foreign direct investment (FDI) is.
+Bond flows are more responsive to changes in monetary policy stances (Ramos-Francia et al. 2017), a feature in which we are interested.
+Importantly, government bond prices are fundamental for financial asset prices in an economy, particularly so in EMEs.
+Accordingly, they should be of interest for financial stability reasons.